Superreplication under Model Uncertainty in Discrete Time: Main Result

 \begin{remark} (i) It is not hard to see that the theorem is indeed a genuine generalization of the classical superreplication duality mentioned in the Introduction (apart from our assumption that the $\sigma$-fields are universally complete).

 (ii) It is interesting to find conditions guaranteeing that

 which, together with~\eqref{eq:dualityWeak}, would yield an even closer analogue of the classical duality.
 A partial answer (for a special case) can already be found in~\cite{DeparisMartini.04}.
-In the general case, this question seems to be surprisingly difficult and will be addressed in future work. \end{remark}
+The general case is deferred to future work (cf.\ \cite{BouchardNutz.13}). \end{remark}